DworkinLab/DworkinLab.github.io/people.md

 ### Graduate students and Post-Doctoral Associates

 **Mariam Abass:** Completed her MSc in December 2025.
 Mariam focused on the relationship between the extent of sexual size dimorphism (within and across traits), condition dependence and sex-biased gene expression within and among species of *Drosophila*.
-Mariam is beginning her PhD in Germany in the fall of 2025.
+Mariam is beginning her PhD (summer 2026) in the lab of Dr. Nico Posnien in Göttingen, Germany, asking questions regarding the evolutionary developmental biology of phenotypic plasticity and/or sexual dimorphism in beetles.

 **Dr. Tyler Audet:** Was a Ph.D student interested in the evolution of sexual size dimorphism and sexual conflict, using genomic approaches to address several fundamental questions.
 Tyler used a variety of systems (artificial selection, experimental evolution, quantitative genetics and comparative approaches) within and among *Drosophila* species.
 He is now a post-doctoral researcher with Dr. Abdou Khila in Lyon, France studying the evolution of trait exaggeration in cool species of water striders.